sutd-visual-computing-group/label-smoothing-multi-label-classification/README.md

 * **Soft label assignments**, the correct class or classes have the largest probability and all other classes have a very small probability but not zero, there is assignment of probabilities to the incorrect classes.

 There are two different Label Smoothing schemes utilized in this experiment:
 1. **Label Smoothing Scheme 1:** The probabilities of correct classes are decreased by a certain degree of LS, the probabilities of other classes are increased by a small value of the degree divided by the total number of object classes.
-We can denote the Probability of the correct classes as P(C), the Probabilities of the incorrect classes as P(I), degree of label smoothing as α, and the total number of object classes as n, then the following equation applies:
+We can denote the Probability of the correct classes as **P(C)**, the Probabilities of the incorrect classes as **P(I)**, degree of label smoothing as **α**, and the total number of object classes as **n**, then the following equation applies:

 <p align="center">
 P(C) = 1 - α + (α/n)